Evernight19/CaseStudy1/README.md

 There has been an immense increase of misinformation and cyber-attacks, especially in recent years.
 The rise of social media platforms, such as Instagram and X (Twitter), pose ethical challenges, dissemination of false information, and the impact it has on the worlds population.
 The growth of deepfake technology and AI has complicated this.
 The amount of cyber-attack breaches leaves individuals and companies in a vulnerable position because hackers are accessing their private data.
 Improvements in cyber-security must be updated continually by both individuals and organisations.
 <br>
 <br>
+It is the responsibility of IT professionals to undertake ethical responsibilities of the work that they develop.
+It is up to them to ensure that the products that they create do not enable surveillance, or facilitate cyber-bullying.
+This is an ongoing and ever-evolving concern.

 ***Conclusion:***
 <br>